 A baby’s cries have evolved to make us jump up and help them, so when a baby cries and cries and cries it is emotionally difficult to cope with.
 If you are feeling overwhelmed by your baby’s crying, get help straight away.
 Ask an adult family member or friend to take over so you can calm yourself over a cup of tea or a walk in the fresh air.
 If there is no one there, it is safer to put your baby down in their cot where no physical danger can hurt them, then try to take time to calm down.
 Call the Cry-sis helpline or talk to a friend, partner or health visitor.

-It is normal to feel frustrated with your baby’s crying and even feel angry towards her, but it is not OK to shake her or be rough with her, even for a moment.
+It is normal to feel frustrated with your baby’s crying and even feel angry towards them, but it is not OK to shake them or be rough with them, even for a moment.
 Babies do not try to provoke us, they are not manipulative and they love us unconditionally.
 However, they are extremely vulnerable and shaking a baby can cause them severe brain damage and can sometimes be fatal.
-It’s better that your baby is safe, albeit alone in her cot for five minutes, while you call someone or have a cup of tea in another room rather than you getting angry with your baby.
+It’s better that your baby is safe, albeit alone in their cot for five minutes, while you call someone or have a cup of tea in another room rather than you getting angry with your baby.